-Whether you’re travelling to Germany for business or pleasure, one thing’s for sure: you needn’t worry about finding an ATM.
+Whether you’re travelling to Germany from the UK for business or pleasure, one thing’s for sure: you needn’t worry about finding an ATM.

-The International Monetary Fund has estimated there are about 118 ATMs per 100,000 adults in Germany.
-With a population of more than 80 million people, that’s almost 100,000 ATMs across the country.
+The International Monetary Fund has estimated there are around 130 ATMs per 100,000 adults in Germany.¹ With a population of more than 83 million people², that’s over 100,000 ATMs across the country.

 But before you rush to the first one you see, read on to find out more about using an ATM in Germany.

 And, if you want to avoid exchange rate markups and sneaky transaction fees while shopping in Germany, then check out the Wise card.
 You can also use it to spend in 175 countries, and your transactions abroad are automatically converted into British pounds using the fair mid-market exchange rate.

 In Germany, ATMs are called Geldautomat.
 They’re normally located inside or just outside bank branches.
 You’ll also find them at most major airports.
 They’re less common in places such as shopping malls and petrol stations.

 Germany’s four major banks have many ATMs, and they’ve made them easy to find with online locators: